chaviva16/AMAZON-PRODUCT-RECOMMENDER/README.md

 ## 🛍️ Amazon Product Recommender
 An interactive Streamlit web app that suggests similar Amazon products based on the user's selected item and category.
-Cleanly designed and easy to use, the app features product images, prices, ratings, and direct Amazon links — all powered by a structured CSV dataset.
+Cleanly designed and easy to use, the app features product images, prices, ratings, and direct Amazon links.

 🔗 Live App: https://amazon-recommedation.streamlit.app